All Products

 ExtendBucketWorm

-Extends the retention period of objects in a bucket for which a retention policy is locked.
+Extends the retention period for objects in a bucket with a locked retention policy.

 PutBucketVersioning